Skip to main content

 LETTER FROM THE EDITOR

-The Class Of ’44
+The Class of ’44

-March 2024
+November 2024

 1min read

-The same qualities that make Alvin Smith a good father-in-law evidently make him a good friend too.
-When he turned seventy last year, his wife, Blanche, planned a small party, but it didn’t stay small for long.
+The same qualities that make Alvin Smith a good father-in-law evidently make him a good friend, too.
+When he turned 70 last year, his wife, Blanche, planned a small party, but it didn’t stay small for long.
 Once his college pals got word of it, they came in from everywhere, and the celebration had to shift from the corner of a restaurant to the entire main floor of a midtown clubhouse.

-At dinner it fell to me to offer a toast, and I vented the expected bromides in a satisfactory fashion, but during the rest of the evening I became increasingly fretful.
+At dinner, it fell to me to offer a toast, and I vented the expected bromides in a satisfactory fashion, but, during the rest of the evening, I became increasingly fretful.
 I felt I’d missed an important opportunity.

 Alvin Smith entered college with the class of 1944.
 He started out majoring in industrial management; he ended up in the Military Intelligence Service as a Japanese interpreter.
 One of his classmates had carried a rifle through the Normandy hedgerows; another had been wounded in a B-17 over Germany—hurt badly enough that he still didn’t want to talk about it with someone who hadn’t teen there.